davidqiuhr/gondar/README.md

 note: there is currently an issue with this, but it worked last week
 issue: https://github.com/mxe/mxe/issues/1762

-to build for linux:
+To build for linux:

-    qmake
+    qmake && make

+To build debug:

-    make
+	qmake CONFIG+=debug && make

 to build for windows:
 run the command included in winqmake